armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-1.md

 To install, upgrade, or configure Armory 2.26.0, use one of the following tools:

 - Armory-extended Halyard 1.12 or later
+  - 2.26.x is the last minor release that you can use Halyard to install or manage.
+Future releases require the Armory Operator.
+For more information, see [Halyard Deprecation]({{< ref "halyard-deprecation" >}}).

 - Armory Operator 1.2.6 or later

 ## Security